cmaddux/littlebox/README.md

 # littlebox
-Super simple to implement, CSS-only icons
+Super simple to use, CSS-only icons

 [View the full library of littlebox icons.](http://littlebox.cabmaddux.com "littlebox")